lolmanned/MonoGame-XNA-Framework/README.md

 ## 2. Pong
-A basic demonstration of the XNA\MonoGame framework by cloning the first table-tennis arcade video game.
+A basic demonstration of the XNA\MonoGame framework by implementing the first table-tennis arcade video game.